awslabs/aws-athena-query-federation/athena-example/README.md

 ## Integration Tests

-Although the topic of integration tests is not covered in this example, you can learn more about how to create and run integration tests for you connector in the [Integration-Test Module](https://github.com/awslabs/aws-athena-query-federation/blob/master/athena-federation-integ-test/README.md).
+Although the topic of integration tests is not covered in this example, you can learn more about how to create and run integration tests for your connector in the [Integration-Test Module](https://github.com/awslabs/aws-athena-query-federation/blob/master/athena-federation-integ-test/README.md).